PrimeTimeTran/next-blog/data/kb/atom/math/calc/core/partial-fraction.md

 # 📌 Summary

-The Divergence Theorem converts a difficult surface flux integral into a simpler volume integral by relating outward flow to internal divergence.
+The Divergence Theorem converts a surface flux integral into a volume integral by relating outward flow to internal divergence.